cliffordlab/ep6_dashboard_paper/paper.md

     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2

-  - name: Dr. Gari Clifford
+  - name: Dr. Gari D. Clifford
     equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
     affiliation: 2